Stu1958/miner-swarm-dashboard/README.md

 ![Price: Free](https://img.shields.io/badge/Price-Free--to--use-green)
 ![Status: Stable](https://img.shields.io/badge/Status-Stable-orange)

-> **🚀 FREE COMMUNITY FIRMWARE** > A dedicated desk-side monitor for up to 8 miners.
-While the source code is private, this firmware is 100% free to use.
+> **🚀 FREE COMMUNITY FIRMWARE** > Stop checking your phone.
+Start monitoring your swarm.
+This dedicated desk-side monitor tracks up to 8 miners in real-time.

 ### 👉 [⚡ CLICK HERE TO INSTALL VIA WEB BROWSER](https://stu1958.github.io/miner-swarm-dashboard/)

 ---

-## ✨ Features
+## ✨ Why Choose Miner Swarm Dashboard?
-- **Fleet Monitoring:** Track up to 8 miners simultaneously on one 2.8" touchscreen.
+- **Instant Awareness:** See exactly which miners are hashing and which are down with a single glance at your desk.
-- **Hardware Optimized:** Custom-built for the **Cheap Yellow Display (ESP32-CYD)**.
+- **Standalone Convenience:** No PC or phone required.
+Once flashed, it lives on your desk as an always-on hardware monitor.
-- **Avalon Persistence:** Saves "Best Difficulty" stats to memory for Avalon Nano 3/3S.
+- **Scalable Monitoring:** Flash multiple displays to keep a dashboard in every room of your house or office.
-- **Dynamic Logic:** Automatically adjusts display layout based on the miner name.
+- **Avalon Optimized:** Specifically designed to save "Best Difficulty" stats for Avalon Nano 3/3S—a feature not found in standard monitors.

 ## 📏 App Setup Naming
-**IMPORTANT:** When entering your miner names during the dashboard setup, please follow these rules to ensure the correct hardware logic is applied.
-Keep names to **8 characters or less**.
+**IMPORTANT:** When entering your miner names during the setup, follow these rules to ensure the correct hardware logic is applied.
+(8 characters max).

 | Target Hardware | App Name Requirement | Example |
 | :--- | :--- | :--- |